alvvvli/alvin-site/docs/aviation/sel.md

 It’s a good place to understand the tower as a **traffic system**, not a radio show.

-## Tower as a control system (simple model)
+## Tower as a control system

-ATC tower work can be understood as four linked layers:
+ATC tower work can be understood as 4 linked layers:

 | Layer | What’s being controlled | Typical objective |
 |---|---|---|